Keeping your Budget Accurate

 The most important thing you can do now is develop a budgeting habit.
 While yours may end up looking different in the end, here's a great place to start:

 First, pick a time of day, each day, when you're going to look at your budget.
 Ideally, pick a time when a different habit already exists.
 Let's say you always make your bed when you get home from work (what, is that weird?).
 Make that your trigger for spending five minutes with your budget.
 Make bed, open budget.
 Make bed, open budget.

 Once you have your budget open, run through this quick cycle:

 - Enter or import any new transactions and click that Reconcile button.

 - Cover any overspending that came from these transactions!
 This is Rule Three: Roll With the Punches.

 - Check your scheduled transactions to see if anything is coming up.

-- Budget any new income until To be Budgeted is zero.
+- Assign any new income to categories until Ready to Assign is zero.